mkantor/loom/README.md

 # loom

 Loom is a simple web server for Node.js.
-Web pages in Loom use [Silk](silk) for server-side rendering.
+Web pages in Loom use [Silk][silk] for server-side rendering.

 Loom has filesystem-based routing: when you start the server you provide a